Genesis (band): History

-1967–1969: Formation, early demos, and From Genesis to Revelation
+1967–1969: Formation, early demos and From Genesis to Revelation

-The founding members of Genesis, Peter Gabriel, Tony Banks, Anthony “Ant” Phillips, Mike Rutherford, and drummer Chris Stewart, met at Charterhouse School, a public school in Godalming, Surrey.
-Banks and Gabriel arrived at the school in September 1963, Rutherford in September 1964, and Phillips in April 1965.
-The five were members in either one of the school's two bands; Phillips and Rutherford were in Anon with singer Richard Macphail, bassist Rivers Jobe, and drummer Rob Tyrrell while Gabriel, Banks, and Stewart made up Garden Wall.
+The founding members of Genesis, Peter Gabriel, Tony Banks, Anthony "Ant" Phillips, Mike Rutherford and drummer Chris Stewart, met at Charterhouse School, a public school in Godalming, Surrey.
+Banks and Gabriel arrived at the school in September 1963, Rutherford in September 1964 and Phillips in April 1965.
+The five were members in either one of the school's two bands; Phillips and Rutherford were in Anon with singer Richard Macphail, bassist Rivers Jobe and drummer Rob Tyrrell, while Gabriel, Banks and Stewart made up Garden Wall.

-In January 1967, after both groups had split, Phillips and Rutherford continued to write together and proceeded to make a demo tape at a friend's home-made studio, inviting Banks, Gabriel, and Stewart to record with them in the process.
-The group recorded six songs: "Don't Want You Back", "Try a Little Sadness", "She's Beautiful", "That's Me", "Listen on Five", and "Patricia", an instrumental.
+In January 1967, after both groups had split, Phillips and Rutherford continued to write together and proceeded to make a demo tape at a friend's home-made studio, inviting Banks, Gabriel and Stewart to record with them in the process.
+The group recorded six songs: "Don't Want You Back", "Try a Little Sadness", "She's Beautiful", "That's Me", "Listen on Five" and "Patricia", an instrumental.
 When they wished to have them professionally recorded they sought Charterhouse alumnus Jonathan King, who seemed a natural choice as their publisher and producer following the success of his 1965 UK top five single, "Everyone's Gone to the Moon".
 A friend of the group gave the tape to King, who was immediately enthusiastic.
 Under King's direction, the group, aged between 15 and 17, signed a one-year recording contract with Decca Records.

-From August to December 1967, the five recorded a selection of potential singles at Regent Sound Studios in Denmark Street, London, where they attempted longer and more complex compositions, but King advised them to stick to more straightforward pop.
+From August to December 1967, the five recorded a selection of potential singles at Regent Sound Studios in Denmark Street, London, where they attempted longer and more complex pieces, but King advised them to stick to more straightforward pop.
 In response Banks and Gabriel wrote "The Silent Sun", a pastiche of the Bee Gees, one of King's favourite bands, which was recorded with orchestral arrangements added by Arthur Greenslade.
 The group exchanged various names for the band, including King's suggestion of "Gabriel's Angels", before taking King's suggestion of "Genesis", indicating the start of his production career.
 King chose "The Silent Sun" as their first single, with "That's Me" on the B-side, released in February 1968.
 It achieved some airplay on BBC Radio One and Radio Caroline, but failed to sell.
 A second single, "A Winter's Tale" / "One-Eyed Hound", followed in May 1968, which also sold little.
 Three months later, Stewart left the group to continue with his studies.
 He was replaced by fellow Charterhouse pupil John Silver.